posabsolute/stackJS/README.md

 * permissions take "*" or an array of module name as parameter, it enable you to call other modules
 * moduleClassNames are the file Class you want to add, you need to follow this pattern in the filename : ModuleName.Class.js

+## bootstrap.js

+The boostrap file control what you want to load and when.
+You can load any array of external files by using stackJS.loadSystem(["file.js","file2.js"]).
+You can load module by using stackJS.loadModule(["file.js"])

+You could also use sammy in this file, but this is currently not supported.
+Example:

+    /**
+     * Javascript files and modules loader
+     * @author Cedric Dugas
+     */

+    /**
+     * Global setup and calls
+     * ----------------------------------------------------------------
+     */

+    	stackJS.loadSystem(stackJS.Conf.librarySource);
+    	stackJS.loadSystem(stackJS.Conf.Plugins);

+    	stackJS.loadModules([
+    		"Recipe",
+    		"Chef"
+    	]);

+    /**
+     * Page-specific calls,
+     *	You could also use a router system for this, like sammy.js
+     * ----------------------------------------------------------------
+    */

+    switch (APPCONFIG.page_id) {

+      case 'home':
+    	// load modules for homepage
+        break;
+    }

 # 2.2 Using the framework